The Landmark of Sapporo City

 Every morning, fresh vegetables, fruits, and fish are sold at the Sapporo City Wholesale Market.
-Right next to it, you’ll find an over-the-counter market opened to everyone.
-There are about 60 different shops including vegetable stores, grocers, canteens, and sushi restaurants that use foods from the market.
-You can also conveniently buy Hokkaido’s famous sweets and liquor as souvenirs.
+Next to the market, you’ll find an over-the-counter market that is opened to everyone.
+There are about 60 different shops including vegetable stores, grocers, canteens, and sushi restaurants that use fresh ingredients from the market.
+You can also buy popular sweets, liquor and other Hokkaido souvenirs.

 Look at that!
 There are salmon eggs (ikura), sea urchin (uni), deep-water shrimp (ama-ebi), Maguro, salmon, shellfish, all served fresh!